raharison-toky/extended-sir-model/README.md

 ![image](firstwave.png)

-SIR model that was made to fit the peak of the second wave in Quebec province.
+SIR model that was made to fit the peak of the first wave in Quebec province.

 ![image](secondwave.png)